Lokeshs-git/google-icons-vlm-analysis/README.md

 All encoder weights are pinned in `configs/encoders.yaml`.
 Random seeds are set in `scripts/run_study.py`.
 A `results/<run>/manifest.json` records git SHA, encoder versions, and icon file hashes.

 If you encounter rate limits or access issues downloading models from Hugging Face, create a `.env` file in the root directory with `HF_TOKEN="your_hugging_face_token"`.

-## Citation

-If this becomes an article, cite as: Subramanian, L. (2026). *Embedding-space separation of Google Workspace icons before and after the May 2026 redesign.* [in prep].